CyprianStream/Polyglot-for-Cosmere/README.md

 ##### Suport the project:

-I just made this in my free time for an upcoming project, but if you feel compelled to support me [you may do so here](https://streamelements.com/cyprian01/tip) but I would encourage you to send at least part of your donation towards [the original Polyglot team](https://github.com/mclemente/fvtt-module-polyglot) as well.
+I just made this in my free time for an upcoming project, so no need to give me anything, but I would encourage you to send support towards [the original Polyglot team](https://github.com/mclemente/fvtt-module-polyglot) instead.